davidmcclure/textplot/notes/kde.md

 [fig]

 So, how to operationalize that "conceptual" closeness?
 It turns out that this can be really easily captured just by creating a comprehensive network that traces out _all_ of the implicit linkages between the distribution topics, the "rooms" in the textual maze.
 The basic idea here - converting a text into a network - isn't a new one.
 In the past, lots of projects have experimented with representing a text as a social network, a set of relationships between characters to speak to one another or appear together in the same sections of the text.
 And, like I'm doing here, other projects have looked into different ways of representing all of the terms in a text in a graph, although in most cases the approaches have centered on the more traditional notion of "collocation," which has more to do with words that appear within a very tight window in the text.
-A really interesting project called Textexture, for example, devised a method for visualizing the relationships between words that appeared within a 2- or 5- word radisu in the document.
+A really interesting project called TexTexture, for example, devised a method for visualizing the relationships between words that appeared within a 2- or 5- word radisu in the document.
 As I'll show in a moment, though, I think that there are some interesting advantages to using the kernel density estimates as the underlying statistic when building out the network - the distributions tease out a kind of architectural blueprint of the document, which often maps (and at other times _doesn't_ map) onto the cognitive experience of the text in really interesting ways.

 Anyway, once we've laid down all the piping to compute and compare the distribution densities of the words, building the actual graph is easy.
 For each word: